cdapio/coopr-provisioner/lib/provisioner/worker/plugins/automators/chef_solo_automator/resources/cookbooks/windows/README.md

 end
 ```

-## Exception/Report Handlers

-### WindowsRebootHandler

-Required reboots are a necessary evil of configuring and managing Windows nodes.
-This report handler (ie fires at the end of Chef runs) acts on requested (Chef initiated) or pending (as determined by the OS per configuration action we performed) reboots.
-The `allow_pending_reboots` initialization argument should be set to false if you do not want the handler to automatically reboot a node if it has been determined a reboot is pending.
-Reboots can still be requested explicitly via the `windows_reboot` LWRP.

-### Initialization Arguments

-- `allow_pending_reboots` - indicator on whether the handler should act on a the Window's 'pending reboot' state. default is true
-- `timeout` - timeout delay in seconds to wait before proceeding with the reboot. default is 60 seconds
-- `reason` - comment on the reason for the reboot. default is 'Chef Software Chef initiated reboot'

 ## Windows ChefSpec Matchers

 The Windows cookbook includes custom [ChefSpec](https://github.com/sethvargo/chefspec) matchers you can use to test your own cookbooks that consume Windows cookbook LWRPs.